wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/vuln-detector.rst

 vulnerability-detector
 ======================

-This section covers the configuration for the :ref:`vulnerability-detection` module.
+This section covers the configuration for the :doc:`/user-manual/capabilities/vulnerability-detection/index` module.

 .. topic:: XML section name